bkluczynski-zz/TennisGameTechTest/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+This app has been written in React and Redux, Express and Semantic UI React

-To run the client type `yarn start`
+- To run app type `yarn start`
-To run app with node server type `npm run build` and `node server`
+- To run app with node server type `npm run build` and `node server`

 ## Table of Contents